Pay Attention when Required: Experiments

 \section{Experiments}

-In this section, we review our observations from the search on PAR Transformer Base with WikiText-103.
-We further validate that the same observations generalize to other Transformer-XL models (Large, 24B) and to other datasets (enwiki8, text8).
-We also validate our observations on BERT models with PAR BERT.
+In this section, we review our results on PAR Transformer Base with WikiText-103 with respect to state of the art transformer architectures.
+We further validate that the PAR design rules generalize to other Transformer-XL models (Large, 24B) and to other datasets (enwiki8, text8).
+We also validate our design rules on BERT models with PAR BERT.

-All the models are based on the same code base\footnote{Our code is available at https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling} for training, for an apples-to-apples comparison.
-We used NVIDIA A100 Tensor Core GPUs for our experiments.
+All the models are based on the same code base for training, for an apples-to-apples comparison.
+We used NVIDIA A100 40GB Tensor Core GPUs for our experiments.
 The Architecture column explains the composition of the model, with \textbf{s} indicating a self-attention block and \textbf{f} indicating a feed-forward block.
+PAR model architectures are modelled using PAR design rules underlined in section \ref{design_rules} for PAR coefficient p=5.
+Sandwich Transformer model architectures are based on optimal sandwich coefficients specified for each dataset when indicated in their paper.
 Latencies indicate inference latencies for batch size 1 as is standard.
 We see similar performance benefits while training as well.